-Postpartum doulas can be of help with respect to breastfeeding advice and are there to care for you and your infant, so that you can best care for yourself and baby as well.
+Postpartum doulas can be of help with respect to breastfeeding advice and are there to care for you and your infant, so that you can best care for yourself and your baby as well.
 You could also sign up for a meal train or request postpartum help and support instead of or along with baby shower gifts so you don’t have to worry about cooking and cleaning.

-Join a breastfeeding group
+• Join a breastfeeding group or community

 Attend a breastfeeding drop-in group in your community.
 La Leche League meetings exist in many cities, there are also breastfeeding drop-in groups in many communities.
 Not only can you get great help, support and advice from other women experienced in breastfeeding, you will also meet others going through the same experiences and might make a few friends along the way.

 Make sure to see a trained lactation consultant who is specialized in the field.
 IBCLC, CLECs and CLCs are lactation consultants who are trained and experienced with helping others with breastfeeding questions.
-It can really help to hire one for the first week or two as you can get support from the hospital or home and on-call support over the phone or text on evenings and weekends.
+It can really help to hire one for the first week or two after birth.
+You can get support at the hospital or home and on-call support over the phone, or text on evenings and weekends.

 Becoming knowledgeable about breastfeeding can really help you through the various stages, especially in the beginning.
 If you haven’t taken one prenatally, that’s okay, you can sign up for one online or request to attend one in-person.
 Also, it can help to make sure your partner is on board and understanding of your decisions.
 It would greatly help to have them attend or take the breastfeeding course with you.

 • Use breastfeeding support props (pillows, etc.)